mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div>
 {% include verse.html
 text="Above the expanse that was over their heads was the likeness of a throne, <span class='hl-1'>as the appearance of a sapphire stone</span>.
-On the likeness of the throne was a likeness as the appearance of a man on it above. <span class='hl-5'>I saw as it were glowing metal, as the appearance of fire within it all around</span>, from the appearance of his waist and upward; and <span class='hl-4'>from the appearance of his waist and downward I saw as it were the appearance of fire</span>, and <span class='hl-6'>there was brightness around him.
+On the likeness of the throne was a likeness as the appearance of a man on it above. <span class='hl-5'>I saw as it were glowing metal, as the appearance of fire within it all around, from the appearance of his waist and upward</span>; and <span class='hl-4'>from the appearance of his waist and downward I saw as it were the appearance of fire</span>, and <span class='hl-6'>there was brightness around him.
 As the appearance of the rainbow that is in the cloud in the day of rain, so was the appearance of the brightness all around</span>.
 This was the appearance of the likeness of YHWH’s glory." verse="Ezekiel 1:26-28"
 %}